cyamato/SyslogPro/README.md

   });
   syslog.rfc5424.info('My Message');
 ```
-  Optionaly you can create each class or class options to pass to SyslogPro
+Optionally you can create each class or class options to pass to SyslogPro to
-  to create formated messages or use directly
+create formatted messages or use directly

 **RFC3164**
 ```js